HlibPavlyk/SelfAssessment/Skills/JavaScript.md

   - Symbol
   - Reflect
 - Statements
-  - if
+  - if 🖐️ used
-  - while
+  - while 🖐️ used
-  - do..while
+  - do..while 🖐️ used
-  - for
+  - for 🖐️ used
-  - for..in
+  - for..in 👂 heard
-  - for..of
+  - for..of 👂 heard
   - for await
-  - throw
+  - throw🖐️ used
-  - break
+  - break🖐️ used
-  - continue
+  - continue🖐️ used
-  - import
+  - import 🖐️ used
   - export
   - label
-  - try..catch
+  - try..catch 🖐️ used
-  - switch
+  - switch 🖐️ used
-  - class
+  - class 🖐️ used
   - new Error
   - with
 - Functions
-  - function declaration
+  - function declaration 🖐️ used
-  - function expression
+  - function expression 🖐️ used
-  - return
+  - return 🖐️ used
-  - default parameters
+  - default parameters 🖐️ used
-  - functional object
+  - functional object 🖐️ used
 - Data structures
-  - Array
+  - Array 🖐️ used
   - mixin
   - extend
   - typed arrays
-  - Map
+  - Map 🖐️ used
-  - Set
+  - Set 🖐️ used
-  - undefined
+  - undefined 🖐️ used
-  - null
+  - null 🖐️ used
   - Proxy
   - weak collections
   - timers
   - EventEmitter
-  - RegExp
+  - RegExp 🖐️ used
   - Date
-  - BigInt
+  - BigInt 🖐️ used
 - Infrastructure
   - V8
-  - Node.js
+  - Node.js 🖐️ used
   - npm
   - prettier
   - MDN